MetOffice/stylist/documentation/source/developer-information/overview.rst

 ------------

 This project uses type hinting in order to catch some of those bone-headed mistakes we all make.
-It should lead to long term more robust code.
+It should lead more robust code in the long term.
 It also furthers the goal of self documenting code by building type information into the (semi-)runable code.
 That way it is less likely to get out of date.